 Pricing and plans

 Meanwhile, GoDaddy has a basic free forever plan and four paid plans.
-Its prices are quite high, ranging from $9.99 to $19.99 per month for standard website plans.
-The eCommerce plan costs $24.99 per month and comes with very limited tools.
+Its prices are quite high, ranging from $9.99 to $19.99 a month for standard website plans.
+The eCommerce plan costs $24.99 a month and comes with very limited tools.

-And finally, IONOS has three plans.
-The two cheapest differ in the level of customizability you get, and both cost $5 per month.
-The more expensive eCommerce plan costs $20 per month.
-All three options are free for the first month, allowing you to test the builder and then cancel your subscription if required.
+IONOS has three plans, and the two cheapest differ in the level of customizability you get, both costing $5 a month.
+The more expensive ecommerce plan costs $20 a month, and all three options are free for the first month, allowing you to test the builder and then cancel your subscription if required.